 Our Staff

 The Hope for New York staff is structured in three teams: Programs, Mobilization, and Operations.
-Our current Leadership Team includes our CEO, Director of Programs, Director of Mobilization, and Director of Operations.
+Our current Leadership Team includes our Chief Executive Officer and Chief Program Officer.
 A Board of Directors also governs our broad scope of work.

 Image